SECUESVAC Operational Group: Optimizing carbon sequestration in agricultural soils associated with beef production

 - Postal address: AVENIDA PIO XII, 6 - 3º, 28016, MADRID

-- Coordinator email: administracion@provacuno.es
+- Coordinator/entity email: administración@provacuno.es

 - Telephone: 917129125

-- The project is being proposed at a time when the European Commission is considering the objective of carbon sequestration in agricultural soils, within the framework of Objective 55.
-We are going to develop a useful tool for livestock farmers, but, at the same time, usable by administrations to evaluate carbon absorption in grazing and beef cattle fattening systems.
+The project is being proposed at a time when the European Commission is considering the goal of carbon sequestration in agricultural soils, within the framework of Objective 55.
+We will develop a useful tool for livestock farmers, but also usable by public authorities to assess carbon absorption in grazing and beef cattle fattening systems.
+We will develop a Good Practices Guide to optimize soil carbon sequestration on beef cattle farms.

-- Within the framework of Objective 55, the Spanish Government, through the OECC, is promoting a draft Royal Decree that will include agricultural land as carbon sinks and, therefore, the carbon sequestration rights associated with a farm will have a market value and, once certified, will be presented to the administration to offset emissions.
-The results of this project can be used for this purpose, both by livestock farmers and by certifying bodies.
+Provacuno's post-project objective, once the tool has been evaluated, is to propose its recognition as a BAT to the Ministries of Agriculture and Ecological Transition for inclusion in the ECOGAN.
+Within the framework of Objective 55, the Spanish Government, through the OECC, is promoting a draft Royal Decree that will include agricultural land as carbon sinks.
+Therefore, the carbon sequestration rights associated with a farm will have a market value and, once certified, can be submitted to the government to offset emissions.
+The results of this project can be used for this purpose by both livestock farmers and certifiers.

 - ORGANIZACIÓN INTERPROFESIONAL DE LA CARNE DE VACUNO - PROVACUNO